jonathanschilling/abscab/README.md

   the circular wire loop methods are tested.
 * [`testPointsZpCircularWireLoop.dat`](https://github.com/jonathanschilling/abscab/blob/master/src/test/resources/testPointsZpCircularWireLoop.dat) contains the value of `z'` at which the circular wire loop methods are tested.

+Those above files are only provided to have a human-readable equivalent of the set of test points.
+The actual test point data read by the arbitrary-precision software is in [`testPointsStraightWireSegment.dat`]() for the straight wire segment and in [`testPointsCircularWireLoop.dat`]() for the circular wire loop.

 ### Reference Data
 The reference data (`A_z` and `B_phi` for a straight wire segment;